Configuration files

 AGENTS.md supports linking to other files in your project, and these linked files are automatically loaded and included in the LLM context during code generation.
 This allows you to modularize your project configuration and keep related information in separate files.

-By default Tessl installs some modularized context in .tessl/system-prompt.
+By default Tessl installs some modularized context in .tessl/framework.

 Use standard markdown link syntax to reference other files: